 Development

-Fluidd is built using VueJS, and the Vuetify Framework to provide a cohesive, easily to implement UI.
+Fluidd is built using VueJS, and the Vuetify Framework to provide a cohesive, easy to implement UI.

 Dev Container in Visual Studio Code